 The Dons picked up a magnificent three points on the road thanks to a 1-0 win at promotion hopefuls Derby County.

-The game also saw the Dons collect their ninth clean sheet of the campaign and end a tough week with five points.
+The game also saw the Dons collect their ninth clean sheet of the campaign and end a tough week with a hugely-impressive five points.

 Darren Potter and Nicky Maynard returned to the starting XI for the fixture at the iPro Stadium as the Dons looked to pick up a third positive result of the week.